Adopting an academic style

 In general, words that have a Latin or French etymological origin are considered more formal in English than those which have Anglo-Saxon roots.
 A good dictionary will often tell you the etymological roots of a word (those for native speakers of English) or tell you if a word is ‘formal’, ‘informal’, or ‘colloquial’ (dictionaries for non-native speakers of English).
 If you are not a native speaker, but your first language is derived from Latin (such as French, Italian or Spanish) then many of the English words that are preferred in an academic context share similar origins and will probably seem familiar to you.
 If your first language is very different from English (such as Chinese, Arabic or Japanese) then you will not have this advantage.
 However, the more formal vocabulary is often longer; that is, it has more syllables, and is less frequently heard in every day conversation.
 This exercise is designed to help you identify these more formal words and thereby help you in adopting a more formal register when composing your essays.

-Choose from the following list which words are formal, or neutral, in register and are therefore appropriate to use in an academic essay.
+In the following exercises, choose the lists which words are formal, or neutral, in register and are therefore appropriate to use in an academic essay.

 1.)
 But there are a lot of things that are totally wrong about nanotechnology.